History of African Americans in Texas: History

-In 1529, a Moroccan Muslim man named Estevanico became the first African to come to Texas.
-He was from Morocco, and was sold into slavery to a Spanish explorer.
+In 1529, a Moroccan man named Estevanico became the first African to come to what would later become Texas.
+He was sold into slavery to a Spanish explorer.
 Arriving in the New World, Estevanico and the rest of his party (including Cabeza de Vaca) were shipwrecked near Galveston Island, captured by a group of Coahuiltecan Native Americans, escaped, and trekked across what is now Texas and northern Mexico.
-In 1539 he accompanied a second expedition into the Southwest, seeking Cibolo or the “Seven Cities of Gold.”
+In 1539 he accompanied the Spanish on a second expedition into the Southwest, seeking Cibolo or the “Seven Cities of Gold.”
 This time he was killed by the Zuñi Indians and the expedition failed.

-The first Africans that lived in Texas were Afro-Mexicans when Texas was still a part of Mexico before the Mexican–American War.
+The first Africans that lived in Texas were brought by Spanish when Texas was still a part of Spain.
 Enslaved Africans arrived in 1528 in Spanish Texas.
 In 1792, there were 34 blacks and 414 mulattos in Spanish Texas.
 Anglo white immigration into Mexican Texas in the 1820s brought an increased numbers of enslaved people.
+The Ashworths, a free African-American rancher family, began migrating to Spanish Texas in the 1830s.

 Most slaves in Texas were brought by white families from the south.
 Some enslaved blacks came through the domestic slave trade, which was centered in the city of New Orleans.
 Most enslaved blacks in Texas were forced into unskilled labor as field hands in the production of cotton, corn, and sugar.
-Some other enslaved blacks lived and worked on large plantations and in urban areas where they engaged in more skilled forms of labor such as cooks, blacksmiths, and carpenters.The estimated 135,000 enslaved Africans forcefully taken throughout the New Orleans Slave trade developed a powerful economic gain for New Orleans; tying the city to slaves, cotton, and sugar.
+Some other enslaved blacks lived and worked on large plantations and in urban areas where they engaged in more skilled forms of labor such as cooks, blacksmiths, and carpenters.
+The estimated 135,000 enslaved Africans forcefully taken throughout the New Orleans Slave trade developed a powerful economic gain for New Orleans; tying the city to slaves, cotton, and sugar.

 Their proportion of the population has declined since the early 20th century after many left the state in the Great Migration.
 Blacks of both Hispanic and non-Hispanic origin made up 11.5 percent of the population in 2015; blacks of non-Hispanic origin formed 11.3 percent of the populace.
 African Americans of both Hispanic and non-Hispanic origin numbered roughly 2.7 million individuals, increasing in 2018 to 3,908,287.
 The majority of the Black and African American population of Texas lives in the Greater Houston, Dallas and San Antonio metropolitan areas.

+Before the arrival of African American slaves, Native American tribes in Texas were initially enslaved by the Spanish in the Texas region but they died of European diseases.
+Anglo-Americans then began importing black slaves in Texas because they deemed black people inferior.